 Inventory control is the very heart of warehouse operations.

-Before you have a warehouse automation solution for your company, gain complete visibility on the inventory flow through the warehouse.
+Before you have a warehouse automation solution for your company, gain complete visibility of the inventory flow through the warehouse.
 Then, if needed, refine the SOPs – standard operating procedures for inventory control.

 Improve processes for purchasing, transporting, receiving, and inventory loss.
 Define the KPIs to measure the success of the automated inventory control system.